Youghal: History and architecture

 Clock Gate Tower – In 1777, the town's Clock Gate Tower was built on the site of Trinity Castle, part of the town's fortifications.
 It was used as a prison during the rebellion of 1798.
 The military hanged suspects from a pole lashed from the lower windows to the corner of the first house on South Main Street (now Luigi's).
 Thomas Gallagher was one of those hanged for trying to seduce a soldier from allegiance to his regiment.
 Numerous forms of torture were conducted therein including thumb screws, pitch-cap, rack and flogging.
-The Clock Gate served the town as gaol and public gallows until 1837.
-It later became a family home, until the last family left in 1959.
+The Clock Gate served the town as jail and public gallows until 1837.

 Tynte's Castle – a late 15th-century urban tower house.
 It is almost the only fortified relic of the era now in Youghal.
 It was built by the Walsh family in 1602 and leased by the corporation to the Tynte family towards the end of the reign of King James I. It is shown in a map of Youghal dated 1663 as one of the defences of the town.
 The building was passed down through the Tynte family and is now the property of the McCarthy family.

 Alms Houses – the 17th-century almshouses were constructed by Richard Boyle, 1st Earl of Cork in 1602 for widows.
 Each tenant received two shillings a week, enough to sustain her.
 Around the same time (1612), Sir Richard Boyle built a hospital and a free school.
 For his efforts in colonising Munster, Sir Richard Boyle was granted the title and dignity Lord Boyle in 1616.
 When a poll tax of two shillings was introduced in 1697, those living by alms were exempt.
 Boyle's tomb is in St Mary's Collegiate Church.

-Town Hall – A new Tholsel was erected in 1753 by the corporation, in lieu of that taken down in 1745.
-It contained an exchange, Council House, Custom House and Grand Jury room.
-It was situated outside the town walls beside the Water Gate.
-The town's Water Gate was built in the 13th century to provide access through the town walls to the docks.
+Youghal Town Hall – A new town hall was erected by the corporation, to replace an earlier tholsel, in 1779.
+It contained a corn exchange, council house, custom house and grand jury room.

+Water Gate – The town's Water Gate was built in the 13th century to provide access through the town walls to the docks.
 Also known as Cromwell's Arch, it was from here that Oliver Cromwell left Ireland in 1650, having overwintered in the town after his campaign in Ireland.